hypowergravity/test_conda/README.md

 # Test Conda package

 This is a repository for creating a test conda package.
-The package, named 'my_package', simply prints the installed version of cctbx as a command-line argument.
+The package, named 'my_package', simply prints the installed version of cctbx as a command-line argument and prints hello world.

 # Creating a conda environment